Axway/streams-open-docs/content/en/docs/install/_index.md

 kubectl create namespace "${NAMESPACE}"
 ```

-## Use Amplify Platform as your container registry

-To use the Amplify Platform as your container registry you must first ensure you can see our images with your organization on the Amplify Repository search page, and that you have administrative access to create a service account in your organization.

-To create your service account, in the Amplify Platform, perform the following steps:

-1. Log in to the Amplify platform, and click the Service Accounts in left panel (You should see all service accounts already created)
-2. Click **+ Service Account**, and fill in the mandatory fields:
-    * Enter a name for the service account.
-    * Choose the method `Client Secret`.
-    * Choose for credentials `Platform-generated secret`.
-3. Click **Save**
-4. Ensure to securely store the generated client secret because it will be required in the next steps.

 ## Docker registry settings

 Docker images must be hosted in a docker registry accessible from your Kubernetes cluster.

-To securely store registry login credentials, we recommend using Kubernetes [secrets](https://kubernetes.io/docs/concepts/configuration/secret/):
+### Docker registry secret

 The following code is an example of how to create a Kubernetes registry: